Automated trading journal for Sierra Chart — track, analyze, and improve every trade

 All line charts use bicolor rendering: blue segments and points when the value is positive, red when negative.
 This applies to equity curves, running PnL, trade detail PnL, drawdown, and all rolling metrics.
 Bar charts follow the same convention — blue for positive, red for negative.

 A GitHub-style contribution grid covering the full calendar year.
 Each cell represents one trading day, color-coded from deep red (worst days) through neutral gray to blue (best days).
 Hover over any cell to see the date, net R, and number of trades.
+Weekends can optionally be hidden.
 Instantly spot weekly patterns, cold streaks, and your most productive periods.

 A traditional calendar view where each day displays its net R, number of trades, and a color indicator.
-Click any day to navigate to the session detail panel for that date.
+The month header shows Net PnL, total R, win rate, and trade count, and the WK column summarizes each week.
+Every day (including those without trades) shows a pencil icon for session notes, so you can record pre-market plans and post-session reviews on any date.
+Click any day to navigate to the session detail panel.

 A grid with hours of the day on one axis and weekdays on the other.
 Each cell shows the average R for trades entered during that specific hour on that specific day.
 Blue cells indicate positive average R, red cells indicate negative.
 Use this to identify your optimal trading windows and the time slots where you consistently underperform.